cottsak/hammerprojectdotcom/_posts/2023-07-27-complexity.markdown

 > you say now:
 > complexity very, very bad

 Say it out loud even.
 If the guy across the desk from you gives you one of those "what a weirdo" looks, then link them to this post.
-Just be like "he hold me too" while pointing at your screen.
+Just be like "he told me too" while pointing at your screen.

 > given choice between complexity or one on one against t-rex, grug take t-rex: at least grug see t-rex